Who is Eligible For Group Health Insurance in Texas?

 Group Health Insurance in Texas

 Obtaining insurance coverage in a business setting is a more complex process than buying insurance as an individual.
-Most decently sized businesses choose group health insurance for their employees.
+Most decently sized businesses choose group health insurance benefits for their employees.
 The question is, however, what are the qualifications for both individuals and businesses for group health insurance in Texas?

 Let’s briefly examine how group coverage works and how companies and individuals are affected by the requirements for eligibility.